ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute2.md

 2. **cURL** - A command line facility with cURL installed.

-**Note:** this submission route works well in a Mac or Linux environment.
+**Note:** This submission route works well in a Mac or Linux environment.
 For Windows users, we recommend downloading a Ubuntu app or a virtual Linux machine for smooth submissions.

 ### Data required for route 2